tdwg/website/conferences/2025/why-extended-abstract/index.md

 ---
 title: Why submit an extended abstract in BISS?
-description: I already submitted my abstract to Oxford Abstracts (OA).
-Why should I expand and publish it as part of the Living Data 2025 conference proceedings in _Biodiversity Information Science and Standards (BISS)_?
+description: My abstract was already accepted for the conference, why should I expand and publish it as part of the Living Data 2025 conference proceedings in _Biodiversity Information Science and Standards (BISS)_?
 background:
   img: https://images.unsplash.com/photo-1625465809518-56046973ecbf
   by: Sammy Wong
   href: https://unsplash.com/photos/v3iCc0K6Kfo
 toc: false
 ---
-# **Why submit an extended abstract in BISS?**

-My abstract was already accepted for the conference.
-Why should I expand and publish it as part of the Living Data 2025 conference proceedings in *Biodiversity Information Science and Standards (BISS)*?
+*Last updated 24 July 2025*

 Each extended abstract published in [*BISS*](https://biss.pensoft.net/) is a peer-reviewed mini-paper designed to provide you with a value-added, easily citable snapshot of your work. *It is not a verbatim repetition of the abstract submitted to the conference platform.* Using Pensoft’s [ARPHA writing tool](https://arpha.pensoft.net/), you can enhance and lengthen your abstract, so that it includes figures, keywords, references, even supplementary materials.
 Slides, posters, and a link to the video of your presentation may also be added to the abstract’s media tab after the conference, to build a well-rounded presentation of your work.
 Each published abstract can link to your [ORCID](https://orcid.org/), will have a DOI assigned (see below), and provides metrics about views, downloads, citations, or even online mentions of your work.